andrew-l-miller/andrew-l-miller.github.io/content/publication/Miller:2016hsa/index.md

 ---
-title: "{How beaming of gravitational waves compares to the beaming of electromagnetic waves: impacts to gravitational wave detection}"
+title: "How beaming of gravitational waves compares to the beaming of electromagnetic waves: impacts to gravitational wave detection"
 authors:
   - Miller, Andrew L.
   - Wickramasinghe, Thulsi